 Even if you don’t end up using them, you always want to have multiple options for heating your RV.
 The last thing you want is for one source of heat to break or malfunction and then be left with nothing.
 If you’re using your Class C rig for boondocking not only could that be uncomfortable but also downright dangerous.

-My favorite additional heat source is the RV specific propane heater from Mr. Heater.
+My favorite additional heat source is the RV-specific propane heater from Mr. Heater.
 You can click here to see the latest price on Amazon.
 What I like about this heater is that it can be wall-mounted which can sometimes not only be safer but pretty much always more convenient.
 Even though a Class C rig can be pretty spacious it’s not spacious enough to have to walk over heaters on the floor!

-It’s also worthing picking up a carbon monoxide detector if you’re using any kind of fuel-based heat source inside.
+It’s also worth picking up a carbon monoxide detector if you’re using any kind of fuel-based heat source inside.
 Always better to play it safe and I recommend this simple battery-powdered one that you can find on Amazon.

 Closing Thoughts

-With a winter-ready Class C RV the fun never has to stop!
+With a winter-ready Class C RV, the fun never has to stop!
 While you can take your rig in colder weather, it’s still a good idea to avoid areas like Canada during the winter.
 Instead, check out places like Colorado that have both snow but also plenty of sun to help clear out roads.

+Our best Class C RVs for winter are well worth a close look if you’re considering purchasing a rig you want to be able to use, no matter the weather!
 Let me know what you think of my picks and whether or not you’ll be hitting the road this winter.